 Your W-2 allows you to see exactly what your employer has withheld over the year, as well as your exact earnings.

 If you believe there is an error on your W-2 form, then you should bring it up with your employer right away.
+They will need to supply you a corrected Form W-2 immediately, allowing the IRS to know the accurate reporting of the relevant tax information for your individual tax return, as well as for your employer.

 Sometimes differences that appear to be errors may not be — such as adjustments for taxable benefits.
 If you are certain something is incorrect and your employer or former employer is not working with you in good faith to resolve them, then you should contact the IRS for further instructions.